ialbert/bio/docs/bio-fetch.md

     # Transcript data as protein
     bio fetch ENST00000288602 --type protein | head

+These commands fetch data in FASTA formats.
 For more information see the Ensembl REST API:

 * https://rest.ensembl.org/